Jones slopes and coarse volume of near-alternating links: Introduction

-\begin{defn} Let $i\geq 0$, the first $i$th coefficient (resp. last $i$th coefficient) of the reduced colored Jones polynomial is \emph{stable} if $\alpha_{i, j} = \alpha_{i, i}$ (resp. $\alpha'_{i, j} = \alpha'_i$) for all $j\geq i$. \end{defn}
+\begin{defn} Let $i\geq 0$, the first $i$th coefficient (resp. last $i$th coefficient) of the reduced colored Jones polynomial is \emph{stable} if $\alpha_{i, j} = \alpha_{i, i+2}$ (resp. $\alpha'_{i, j} = \alpha'_{i, i+2}$) for all $j\geq i+2$. \end{defn}

-It is known that for an adequate knot, the first and last $i$th coefficient are stable for all $i \geq 0$ \cite{Arm}.
-The cases $i=0$ and $i=1$ have first been shown by \cite{DL06}.
-They also give explicit formulas for the coefficients from the all-$A$ and all-$B$ state graphs of an adequate diagram of a knot.
-These have been used to give a two-sided volume bound for alternating knots \cite{DL07}.
-Futer, Kalfagianni, and Purcell have these coefficients to give two-sided bounds on the volume of a hyperbolic, adequate knot \cite{FKP13}.
-These results establish that for an adequate knot, the stable coefficients of the colored Jones polynomial are \emph{coarsely related} to the volume of the knot as defined below.
+It is known that for an adequate knot, the first and last $i$th coefficients are stable for all $i \geq 0$ \cite{Arm}.
+The cases $i=0, 1$, and $2$ were first shown by \cite{Sto04, DL06}.
+They also gave explicit formulas for the stable coefficients from the all-$+$ and all-$-$ state graphs of an adequate diagram of a knot.
+These results were used to give a two-sided volume bound for hyperbolic alternating knots \cite{DL07}.
+Futer, Kalfagianni, and Purcell used these coefficients to give two-sided bounds on the volume of a hyperbolic, adequate knot \cite{FKP13}.
+These results establish that for an adequate knot that is hyperbolic, the stable coefficients of the colored Jones polynomial are \emph{coarsely related} to the volume as defined below.